-Analysis: The requested land use change for the site will extend the existing Urban Area west and north, further into the Rural Area.
-Residential designated Urban Area sites are located east of the site, wherein some or only portions are only initiating development at this time while others have yet to develop.
-The site is and adjoins existing lands used in active agricultural operations, wherein conversion of the site will then place residential development directly adjacent to the historic agricultural uses that will remain, particularly to the north of the site.
-Additionally, the requested Medium Residential would create and isolated area consisting of historic parcels and the remainder portions of parcels included in the site.

-Staff has significant concerns that the proposed amendment is premature given the extent of existing and approved development recently underway in the area, particularly as it represents a further extension of Urban Area into the Rural Area that would isolate historic and remaining Rural Land areas, as such staff recommends the application is not consistent with FLUE Policy 3.1.4.
+Analysis: The requested land use change for the site will establish a Medium Residential designation that functions as an extension of the Urban Area further into the Rural Area, moving across SE 73rd Avenue, which is a roadway with access and traffic concerns, and away from Medium Residential/Urban Area sites that have not yet initiated specific development review applications.
+Further, the site is and adjoins existing lands used in active agricultural operations, wherein conversion of the site will then place residential development directly adjacent to the historic agricultural uses that will remain, particularly to the north and south of the site.
+Staff notes an isolated property surrounded by the subject property is currently owned by the trust agent representing the subject property.
+Staff has significant concerns that the proposed amendment is premature given the extent of existing and approved development recently underway in the area, particularly as it represents a further extension of Urban Area into the Rural Area, as such staff recommends the application is not consistent with FLUE Policy 3.1.4.